Revocation and Reconstruction of Shared Quantum States: Conclusion:

 \section{Conclusion:}

-In this article we addresses the revocation and reconstruction of quantum secret for 1-dealer and 2-share holders scenario using 4-qubit entangled states.
-Here Alice, the dealer also possesses a \textbf{quantum share} of the secret and can always bring back her secret with the help of that share, when she finds other shareholders to be semi-honest.
-The protocol ensures the normal reconstruction of the secret at shareholder's location otherwise.
-We not only give the basic idea of the protocol but also exemplify with the help of four qubit state.
-Our protocol will ensure an additional level of security to the normal quantum secret sharing protocols when all the share holders are semi-honest.
+In this article we address the revocation and reconstruction of quantum state for 1-dealer and 2-share holders scenario using 4-qubit entangled states.
+Here Alice, (the dealer) also possesses a \textbf{quantum share} of the state, and can always bring back her state with the help of that quantum share, when she finds both shareholders to be dishonest, but with the help of Bob and Charlie.
+Revocation is important when Alice decides to change the state or Alice guesses that recipients are no longer trustworthy, or there is an update of state in higher level application using state sharing as a subroutine.
+The protocol ensures the normal reconstruction of the state at shareholder's location otherwise.
+The actual advantage of the protocol is to prevent the shareholders from any possibility of reconstructing the state, with a probability of $1/4$, if they are dishonest.
+We not only give the basic idea of the protocol but also show the workings of the protocol with the help of a class of four qubit state.
+In particular, we find out the explicit ranges based on the input state parameter for which our protocol will be successful.
+In addition to that within that range we take a state as an example to demonstrate our protocol.